doconix/pyreact/readme.md

 [React](https://reactjs.org/) is a browser-based, client library that "makes it painless to create interactive UIs".

-Using it normally means you're coding in Javascript, but you want to instead code in our favorite language, Python, amirite?
+Using this normally means you're coding in Javascript, but you want to instead code in our favorite language, Python, amirite?
 Fortunately for you, [Transcrypt](https://www.transcrypt.org/) places Python (transpiled Python) right smack in the browser.
 But then the other shoe drops:

 * Extending JS classes (`React.Component`) in Python isn't an obvious thing to do.
-* Using `JSX` in Python can be maddening because it means transpiling a transpiled source.
+* Using `JSX` in Python can be maddening because it means transpiling a transpile.
 * Using Python with `Transcrypt` works pretty well, but it has some gotchas.

 This is where `PyReact` and this demo come in.  **`PyReact = React + Transcrypt`**